Marie Dompnier: Career

 In 2014, she played the role of Charlotte Poussin in the film Les Gazelles alongside myriad actresses including Camille Chamoux, also co-writer.
 She befriended the latter and staged her show, born under Giscard.

 Dompnier was spotted during a "face camera" staging, by director Hervé Hadmar, and offered her the main role of his TV series Witnesses on France 2 alongside Thierry Lhermitte in 2015.
 At the time, Dompnier was unknown to the general public and the channel was hesitant to accept the casting, but the creators confirm their choice.
 Thanks to this role of Lieutenant Sandra Winckler, she obtained the Golden FIPA of female interpretation at the Festival International des programmes audiovisuals of Biarritz 2015.

 The British TV company Channel 4 secured rights to air the first series of French crime TV series Witnesses in 2015, and the BBC acquired rights to broadcast series 2 of Witnesses on BBC 4 and I-Player in late 2017.

 In 2019, Dompnier starred in the disaster TV miniseries La Dernière Vague (The Last Wave), for France 2.

 In 2021, Dompnier starred in the Rodolphe Tissot directed television film Clèves, and as La directrice d'enquête in the French feature film Les Choses humaines (En.
 The Accusation).
-The same year she appered in the Yann Gozlan directed 2021 mystery thriller film Black Box as Pauline.
+The same year she appeared in the Yann Gozlan-directed 2021 mystery thriller film Black Box as Pauline.